kairosity/mp4-lionize/README.md

 - All of the most important content is visible on the page and should a user need to scroll this is made amply evident to them.
 - The application's aesthetics are consistent throughout the site and rely on the same small set of colours and fonts.
 - Spacing is used to create a clean aethestic and the application never feels crowded or claustrophobic.
-- All fonts used a clean and elegant sans-serif.
+- All fonts used in the application are clean and elegant sans-serifs.
 - Icons (such as the search magnifying glass and the airplane send email icon etc..) are used to enhance metaphorical thinking.
 - Images are used to the same effect as above.
 Each product has an associated illustration that reflects the content of the product itself to futher reassure the user.
 - All forms rely on labels and / or placeholders to guarantee the user knows what they are doing at all times.